 Centro MundoLengua is excited that you’ve chosen to study abroad with us!
 Besides learning and improving your Spanish skills, you will become familiar with the wonderful culture of Spain!
 However, like in any new culture, you will have to face cultural differences.
-Some aspects are harder than others, so we’ve put together a list of the top 5 biggest cultural differences of a study abroad student , including what to do in these situations.
+Some aspects are harder than others, so we’ve put together a list of the top 5 biggest cultural differences of a study abroad student in Spain.

 This will be the first thing you notice.
 In Spain, people greet each other with ¨besitos (little kisses)¨.
 For first timers, it can be awkward and strange, but you will get used to it.
 This is when you merely touch your right cheek, then left cheek with that of the other person.
 You don’t actually give the person a kiss, rather than simply touch cheeks while making the kissing sound.
 It sounds funny, but happens naturally.
 Women and men give besitos, women give women besitos, but men generally do not give other men besitos (only unless family or good friends).
 They normally shake hands and/or give a pat on the back (sometimes a half hug).
 Younger kids sometimes only give one besito…just go with the flow.

 It’s expected to greet others like this, not only on the first occasion, but when you meet with them any other time.

 For many students, giving besitos might seem like sending a romantic gesture rather than a greeting, but after two weeks or so, it will feel natural.
 Just don’t hesitate!
 When you meet someone, jump in there and get it over with!
 It’ll be less awkward than staring at the other person for 3 minutes deciding if you’re going to give besitos or not.

 Practically every meal time in Spain is completely different from the American schedule.

 Breakfast is shortly after waking up and generally consists of a coffee and toast.
 Breakfast time all depends on when you wake up, generally speaking between the hours of 8 and 10.